axieinfinity/ronin-documentation/docs/basics/dapps/ronin-bridge.md

 * Tier 1: Requires automated approval from 70% of validators.
 * Tier 2: Requires automated approval from 90% of validators.
-* Tier 3: Requires automated approval from 90% validators and also manual approval by the reviewers.
+* Tier 3: Requires automated approval from 90% validators and manual approval by the reviewers.

 For Tier 3 review, a fee ($\approx$ 0,001%) is charged for unlocking a transaction.